Altaks/NixOS-polarflake/README.md

 > - Modifying this project [`configuration.nix`](./configuration.nix) and adding the following : `nix.settings.auto-optimise-store = true;` to the file which will make NixOS optimize the store during the system rebuild.
 Then reinstall the configuration and reboot. [*(Source)*](https://nixos.wiki/wiki/Storage_optimization)
 >
 > - Modifying this project [`configuration.nix`](./configuration.nix) and adding the following `nix.optimise.automatic = true;` which will make NixOS optimize the Nix store during uptime.
 Then reinstall the configuration and reboot. [*(Source)*](https://nixos.wiki/wiki/Storage_optimization)

+> [!IMPORTANT] Backups
+> #### Using backups
+>
+> This installation scripts generates backups of generations between switches, to avoid the pain of changing something and it wrecks the whole configuration.
+> In case you've changed something in the configuration and failed to reinstall it, you can reinstall a backup using the following method :
+>
+> Backup of the system configuration :
+> ```sh
+> # Warp into the system root folder
+> cd /
+>
+> # Extracting the configuration backup, since the installation script keeps the absolute paths when creating backups.
+> tar -Jxvf /etc/nixos_backups/backup_<timestamp>.tar.xz
+> ```
+> Backup of the custom software configurations :
+>
+> ```sh
+> # Warp into the system root folder
+> cd /
+>
+> # Extracting the softawre configurations backup, since the installation script keeps the absolute paths when creating backups
+> tar -Jxvf /etc/.dotfiles_backups/backup_<timestamp>.tar.xz
+> ```
+>
+> *The backup names use the pattern : `backup_YYYYMMDD_HHMMSS.tar.xz` so a backup named `backup_20241231_002816.tar.xz` would have been created the 31th of December 2024 at 00:28:16 in the 24 hours format.*
+>
+> #### Removing previous configuration backups :
+>
+> If you want to delete the backups whose been generated, in order to earn some more storage space, you only need to clear the following folders :
+>
+> - Custom configurations backups : `~/.dotfiles_backups/` using `sudo rm -rf ~/.dotfiles_backups/`
+> - System configurations backups : `/etc/nixos_backups/` using `/etc/nixos_backups/`

 ## Sources